Following the initial legitimate demands of the Syrian people, the conflict took on the regional and international dimensions of a long term conflict.

 Which countries support the opposition?

 Turkey has a major role in the Syrian conflict.
 First of all for geographic reasons, since it shares around 900 kilometers of borders with Syria.
 Turkey is the principal destination for refugees who have fled bombings throughout the years of conflict.
-All goods, medical and humanitarian aid as well as arms in direction of Northern Syria pass by this border.
+All goods, medical and humanitarian aid as well as arms in direction of northern Syria pass by this border.
 Southern Turkey is the rear base for both international humanitarian organizations working in Syria and the Syrian political and military opposition.
-But he Turkish government has also been accused of a lax attitude towards the jihadists, letting troops and weapons enter into Syria.
+But the Turkish government has also been accused of a lax attitude towards jihadists, letting troops and weapons enter into Syria.

 Turkey has also been a leading political actor at various stages of the Syrian conflict.
 In March 2011 when the Syrian regime repressed pacific demonstrations, it tried to mediate in order to convince Bashar Al-Assad to implement the few reforms demanded by the demonstrators.
 When he refused to do so, and because of the persistent repression, the Turkish government openly took a stand against the regime and supported the opposition, welcoming its first meetings and all of its institutions and organizations.

 As a member of NATO and beacause of its good relations with the Gulf Arab countries, Turkey has long reclaimed a more assertive Western involvement in Syria.
 In particular, it called for the establishment of no-fly zones in northern Syria to protect the population from bombing and to contain the rush of refugees across the border.
-But concerning this point and others, disagreements between Turkey, the European Union and the United States have continued to increase.
+However, concerning this point and others, disagreements between Turkey, the European Union and the United States have continued to increase.

 The Turkish position evolved as the regime of Erdogan hardened.
 The attempted coup d’état in July 2016 changed Erdogan’s priorities.
 Moving closer to the Russians, he has considerably attenuated his opposition towards the Syrian regime.
 An agreement concluded with Putin in the Summer of 2016 allows Turkish forces to conduct a military operation to drive Daech off of the Turko-Syrian border.
 The operation “Shield of the Euphrates” led by the Turkish army and armed Syrian opposition groups resulted in the liberation of the cities of Jarablus and then of Al-Bab in northern Syria, completely eliminating Daech from the region.

 This Turkish military operation also aimed at preventing the Syrian Kurds from taking over that portion of territory that would have enabled them to achieve a continuity of their autonomous territory along the Turkish-Syrian border.
 The Kurdish factor is indeed the major guide of Turkey’s policy.
 The Turkish government fears that the autonomization of Syrian Kurdistan will reactivate the tensions within its borders.
-On this point, occidental countries offer Turkey no garanties.
+Regarding this point, Western countries offer Turkey no garanties.

 Like Turkey, the Gulf’s oil-monarchies quickly took a stand against the Syrian regime and supported the opposition which was seeking to overthrow it.
 But for them, it was more to gain regional influence, especially in the face of the Iranian adversary, than to support the democratic demands of the Syrian revolution.